mbusigin/disbatch/docs/Plugins.md

   `commands` is checked against a regex.
 An array of commands with descriptive names could also be used.

-The `parameters` object may also contain additional name/value pairs for special options.
+The `params` object may also contain additional name/value pairs for special options.

 #### Recommendations